 - Mittineague Park & Vets Field in West Springfield.

 -JFK Middle School in Enfield.

 8. There is a social aspect to the league.
-We enjoy each others camaraderie with the opportunity to
+We enjoy each others camaraderie with the

 3 = Yes, I’d definitely attend and bring a guest.